browserengineering/book/book/forms.md

 -   open a socket and listen for connections;
 -   parse HTTP requests it receives;
--   and respond to those requests with an HTML web page.
+-   respond to those requests with an HTML web page.

 Let's start by opening a socket.
 Like for the browser, we need to create an internet streaming socket using TCP: